-This is always my first go to move when I start stretching or before exercise.
-Downward dog helps me stretch my back, hamstrings, calves and warm up by arms and shoulders.
+This is always my first go-to move when I start stretching or before exercise.
+Downward dog helps me stretch my back, hamstrings, calves, and warm up my arms and shoulders.
 To make this more of a dynamic stretch, I alternate pumping my legs which helps wake up the hamstrings without creating too much elongation and potentially hurting those muscles prior to a workout.

 I will hold this position for about 15-20 seconds and then pump my legs for 30 seconds.

 This stretch is great for abdominals, hips, and stretching out the chest.
-Between sitting in a chair for work and sleeping in a scrunched up ball, these muscles tend to tighten up for me very quickly.
-For a workout, cat cow wakes up the abdominals, stretches them out and gets your body looser for a workout.
+Between sitting in a chair for work and sleeping in a scrunched-up ball, these muscles tend to tighten up for me very quickly.
+For a workout, cat-cow wakes up the abdominals, stretches them out, and gets your body loose for a workout.

 I do about 10 cat cows or I continue until I feel everything loosened up.